snap-one/docs-driverworks-proxyprotocol/source/includes/94_thermostat_capabilities/_1-THERMOSTATCAPABILITIES.md

 `<outdoor_temperature_resolution_c></outdoor_temperature_resolution_c>`
 Double indicating the increments that the temperature will follow, such as .2, .5, 1, 2, 5, etc. Default is 1.
 Note that .2 is the lowest C resolution supported.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][20] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][19] notification.

 `<outdoor_temperature_resolution_f></outdoor_temperature_resolution_f>`
 Double indicating the increments that the temperature will follow, such as .2, .5, 1, 2, 5, etc. Default is 1.
 Note .2 is the lowest F resolution supported.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][21] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][20] notification.

 `<preset_fields></preset_fields>`
 XML of fields for settings that are potentially unique to the protocol driver, yet will be displayed in the UI during the creation or modification of presets for scheduling.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][22] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][21] notification.

-### Example
-Please see the Samples folder delivered in this SDK for Thermostat (V2) code examples.

 `<scheduling></scheduling>`